zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 ### **Pillar 3: Universal Basic Income as a Social Dividend**

 If the public co-owns AI, then every citizen deserves a **share of its output**.
-UBI isn’t charity—it’s **a dividend** on collective ownership.
+UBI isn't charity—it's **a dividend** on collective ownership.
-This is how we dismantle the "End-Provider" scenario and ensure that AI’s productivity fuels shared prosperity.
+This is how we dismantle the "End-Provider" scenario and ensure that AI's productivity fuels shared prosperity.

 ---